usman6/email-scheduler/README.md

 # Overview

 Application has five main components i.e. APIs, database, kafka, email scheduler and email sender.
 User can be created via api.
 There are other apis as well for querying, deletion and pagination fetching.
 These apis are there for demonstration purposes.
 A pagination framework and query builder has been implemented as well.
-Application starts with a command.
-As soon as the user is created, it will start to receive emails.
+Application starts with a single docker command.
+Emails are created in database on startup.
+As soon as the user is created, user will start to receive emails.

 # Prerequisites

 - Docker
 - Docker Compose
 - sendgrid API key (It's not a hard requirement, emails will only be sent if valid api key and from email has been provided.
-Otherwise the invalid errors will appear in logs but the functionality of application will not be impacted) - to be pasted in docker file in root directory
+Otherwise the invalid api_key errors will appear in logs but the functionality of application will not be impacted.
+It will needs to be pasted in [docker-compose.yaml]() file along with associated email.

 # Setting up & Running